capnproto/ekam/README.md

 ### Warning

 Ekam is an experimental project that is not ready for wide use.

-These instructions are frequently out-of-date, and sometimes the code in the repository doesn't even build.
-The bootstrap script in particular tends not to get updated when it should.
-You may need to go back a few revisions to make things work, or do some debugging, or complain to me about it.  :)
+That said, I (Kenton) have successfully used Ekam as my primary build system throughout the development of Cap'n Proto and Sandstorm.

 ### Supported Platforms